 I have also learned to never stop creating outside of the everyday job, that usually all the good and beautiful ideas stay locked on a hard drive.
 Being able to «sell» the skills I acquired at CAD is also another big added value : the way you present yourself is key, and I learned that during «Presentation skills» classes taught by a great teacher we had, Dirk Daenen.

 CAD also helped me achieve one of my dreams: being published.
 My graduation project, where I completely rebranded “Kikkoman”, the soy sauce brand, was one of the most incredible projects I have ever worked on.
 Being published in a book («Emmenez-moi s’il-vous-plaît» by Designer Books publishing house) was a very nice reward for all the effort I had put in.

 What’s your best memory of CAD ?

 The workshops!
-We worked in teams with students of other sections and other colleges, often english, on a particular briefing.
+We worked in teams with students of other sections and other colleges, often British colleges, on a particular briefing.
 We received the brief on Monday and needed to present in front of a jury on the Friday, so 5 days and 4 nights to imagine and deliver a full project.
 But this intense team work was an incredible experience.